olelong/ft_transcendence/endpoint.md

 /* RESPONSE */
 {
-	id1: String,	// me
-	id2: String,	// other user
-	res: Boolean	// is id1 and id2 are friend/blocked
+	ok: Boolean	// is id1 and id2 are friend/blocked
 }
 ```